IngenicsDigital/easy-release-automation/README.md

 # ERA (**E**asy **R**elease **A**utomation)

-Imagine reducing the time and complexity of managing multiple software releases with a single click.
+Imagine reducing the time and complexity of managing multiple software releases to a single click.
-That's exactly what the ERA tool does - it streamlines the auto-tagging of 10 interdependent repositories through an integrated CI pipeline.
+That's exactly what the ERA tool does - it streamlines the tagging of multiple interdependent repositories by integrating ERA into your CI pipeline or your local development environment.

 This robust automation not only **saves us over four hours per release** but also simplifies our release process, crucial for software project with frequent monthly updates.